Graphic Video: Woman Dragged Under Muni Train

-A Muni side-view camera video graphically shows how an elderly woman got her fingers stuck in the door of a Muni train and ultimately was pulled onto the tracks, as the train pulls away.
+The state Public Utilities Commission – charged with certifying public transit systems as safe — has already reviewed video of the recent accident in the Embarcadero station on Friday and is expected next week to inspect the coupler system of the new Muni cars.
+Last week, Muni discovered two separate failures of so-called shear pins, the steel rods that both help couple the trains together and designed to break to offset the shock of collision on linked cars.

+“We are aware and we’re investigating what occurred and why,” said Constance Gordon, spokeswoman for the commission.
+“We’re looking at both the door concerns and the coupler pin issue on the new SFMTA cars.”

-The video, first obtained by the SF Examiner, shows an elderly Asian woman approach the train and use her hand to try and open the door.
+The accident involving the door was caught on Muni’s own video, first obtained by the SF Examiner.
+It shows an elderly Asian woman approach the train and use her hand to try and open the door.

 The acting transit director for Muni, Julie Kirschbaum, told NBC Bay Area Thursday that she had a “deep concern” that the operator apparently failed to spot the woman and hold the train until she could be freed.